madebyrobq/Ortho4x10TKL/README.md

 # Ortho 4x10 TKL

+### Summary

 An open-source custom mechanical keyboard featuring
 * 4x10 ortholinear 'tenkeyless' style layout
-* Raspberry PI RP2040 integrated microcontroller
+* Raspberry Pi RP2040 integrated microcontroller
 * USB-C
 * Hotswap sockets
 * Fully factory-assembled PCBA
+* QMK and Vial firmware

+### Goals

+The goals of this project were:
+1. Learn how to make a working PCBA mechanical keyboard
+2. Keep hardware features to the minimum (no LEDs, OLED, encoders, etc.)
+3. Fun and delighful > practical

 ### Photo